The Crazy Side Effect Of Breast Implants No One Told Me About

 My muscles began to deteriorate, and my heart palpitations led me to believe that I was on the verge of cardiac arrest.
 I can’t tell you how many times I would wake up with both of my arms completely dead.
 Sometimes, I would even wake up choking.

-I came to a place in my life where I literally knew I was dying, and I was OK with it.
+I came to a place in my life where I literally knew I was dying, and after a time, made my peace with it.
 It was then that I came across an article that changed everything for me.
 It was a Facebook post written by Crystal Hefner, of all people.
 She wrote about breast implant illness and described all of the symptoms she felt and why she'd had her implants removed.

 I chose to remove my implants six months ago.